RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #5

+I've finished another 30 minutes of standing.
+I'm killing it right now.
+I have to keep adjusting, but that is normal.
+When my standing desk comes in, I'll have an "anti-fatigue" mat that is made to allow your feet to move and adjust against ridges/ledges, etc. Should be awesome.
+Another thing I realized when I came downstairs to do work was that sitting in the chair actually felt uncomfortable and not the best for my back.
+Standing feels better, but my muscles need to grow to handle my body weight.
+I really should grab some water and take my vitamins as well.
+Probably have an apple or applesauce to push off breakfast needs.
+Ooo I wonder if my bagels are still good.
+NO BAGELS!!!
+I should not introduce more cream cheese than I need to.
+Apples have been a good way to push off to soup/salad lunch times.

 ## #4

 Since I'm getting a standing desk, I decided to start standing.
 So I'm going to